Hungary

 Hungary | 0 to 1200 AD

-The history of Hungary as a distinct entity begins with the arrival of the Hungarian tribes, led by Árpád, in the late ninth century.
-These Magyar tribes migrated into the Carpathian Basin from the east, primarily from the Ural Mountains region.
-The Hungarian conquest of the Carpathian Basin involved conflicts with local Slavic, Avar, and Moravian populations, as well as battles with East Frankish (East Germanic) and Byzantine forces.
+The Magyars’ arrival is associated with the period known as the Hungarian Conquest, which began in the late ninth century.
+The Hungarian Conquest of the Carpathian Basin involved conflicts with local Slavic, Avar, and Moravian populations, as well as battles with East Frankish (East Germanic) and Byzantine forces.
+In 896, the Magyar tribal confederation, led by Árpád, successfully defeated the East Frankish army at the Battle of Pressburg (Bratislava.

 The Hungarian tribes established a principality under the leadership of the Árpád dynasty. Árpád’s grandson, Stephen I, became the first Christian king of Hungary and was later canonized as Saint Stephen.
 He ruled between 1000-1038.
 The Kingdom of Hungary was officially founded in the year 1000 when Pope Sylvester II recognized Stephen I as the king.